Beyond scalar QED radiative corrections: the $\rho^{\pm}-\rho^0$ width difference, FSR corrections and their impact on $\Delta a_{\mu}^{\rm HVP, LO}[\tau]$: Introduction

-In this work, we address the IB in the widths of rho-mesons induced by radiative correction effects beyond scalar QED (sQED).
-Several theoretical calculations and experimental determinations of the difference in mass ($\Delta m_{\rho}\equiv m_{\rho^+}-m_{\rho^{0}}$) and width ($\Delta \Gamma_{\rho}\equiv \Gamma_{\rho^0}-\Gamma_{\rho^{\pm}}$) between neutral and charged rho mesons have been reported in the literature \cite{Bijnens:1996nq, Feuillat:2000ch, Flores-Baez:2007vnd, ParticleDataGroup:2024cfk}.
+In this work, we focus on the IB in the width of rho-mesons induced by radiative correction effects beyond sQED.
+Several theoretical calculations and experimental determinations of the difference\footnote{We keep the convention used in Ref. \cite{Davier:2010fmf} for the definition of mass and width differences of neutral and charged rho mesons.} in mass ($\Delta m_{\rho}\equiv m_{\rho^+}-m_{\rho^{0}}$) \cite{Bijnens:1996nq, Feuillat:2000ch, ParticleDataGroup:2024cfk} and width ($\Delta \Gamma_{\rho}\equiv \Gamma_{\rho^0}-\Gamma_{\rho^{\pm}}$) \cite{Flores-Baez:2007vnd, ParticleDataGroup:2024cfk} of neutral and charged rho mesons have been reported in the literature.
 The data-based determinations of these IB effects, quoted in \cite{ParticleDataGroup:2024cfk}, depend on the specific parameterizations used to model the $2\pi$ invariant mass distributions, and are obtained mainly from $e^+e^-$ annihilations and $\tau$ decay data.
 Ref. \cite{ParticleDataGroup:2024cfk} reports $\Delta \Gamma_{\rho}=(+0.3\pm 1.3)$ MeV and $\Delta m_{\rho}=(+0.7\pm 0.8)$ MeV for the average of measured values.
 Very recently, from a reanalysis of the most precise $e^+e^-\to \pi^+\pi^-$ and $\tau \to \pi\pi\nu_{\tau}$ data below $\sqrt{s} \leq 0.9$ GeV, Ref. \cite{Davier:2025jiq} obtained $\Delta \Gamma_{\rho} =(-0.58\pm 1.04 )$ MeV and $\Delta m_{\rho}=(+0.30\pm 0.53)$ MeV.
 In this reanalysis, the normalization of the pion form factors is left as a free parameter to decorrelate the normalization and the resonance shape in $|F_{\pi}(s)|$, while the shape is modeled with a Gounaris-Sakurai parameterization \cite{Gounaris:1968mw}.
 The precision obtained in those data-based determinations of $\Delta \Gamma_{\rho}$ leads to a prediction of the HVP contribution to the muon $g-2$ which compares well in accuracy with lattice calculations \cite{Aliberti:2025beg}.
 Certainly, improvements in $\Delta \Gamma_{\rho}$ are required to match the precision of experimental $g-2$ \cite{Muong-2:2025xyk}, which is the main motivation of this work.